ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>This list is for all mobile developers who use the modern UI framework Jetpack Compose for building their app’s UI.
 You can either use this…</blockquote>

 <h3>4.
-Flock: Flutter’s New Fork — A Revolutionary Step in Cross-Platform Development - <a href="https://medium.com/@jamsheermoidu/flock-flutters-new-fork-a-revolutionary-step-in-cross-platform-development-ebe254ab3d92" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Be Fooled: React Native Isn’t Just React for Mobile - <a href="https://medium.com/@violipopova/dont-be-fooled-react-native-isn-t-just-react-for-mobile-d1172f4c947b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jamsheer Moidu`**
+✍️ **posted by `Violina Popova`**

-<blockquote>As Flutter continues to dominate the cross-platform development landscape, a groundbreaking fork called Flock has emerged, promising to…</blockquote>
+<blockquote>If you’re like me and began your programming journey with web development, then moving into mobile can feel like a big leap.
+You’ve likely…</blockquote>

 <h3>5.
 The Complexity of Mobile E2E Testing: A Common Dilemma - <a href="https://medium.com/@hello_73712/the-complexity-of-mobile-e2e-testing-a-common-dilemma-b08495f7f8a3" target="_blank" rel="noopener noreferrer">link</a></h3>